Protein Powder: Why & How To Use it

 Most women, even those who are training hard, can meet all of their protein requirements for muscle recovery by including regular portions of high-quality protein in their daily meals.

 A 2015 systematic review conducted by the US Army Research Institute of Environmental Medicine found that for untrained participants, taking a protein powder supplement in the initial weeks of resistance training, had no effect on muscle strength or lean muscle mass.

-As training duration, frequency and volume increases, a protein supplement may promote increase in muscle size, strength, endurance and power.
+As training duration, frequency and volume increase, a protein supplement may promote an increase in muscle size, strength, endurance and power.